justinIs/nuxt-background-removal/__documentation__/blogPost.md

 }
 ```

-The key here is to use the segmented output from the bodyPix API and make the pixels identified as the background transparent.
-That way, when the filtered stream
+The key here is to use the segmented output from the bodyPix API and make the pixels identified as the background
-is drawn onto the output canvas, the background will be our image.
+transparent.
+That way, when the filtered stream is drawn onto the output canvas, the background will be the custom image.

 While the canvas is now being rendered with a virtual background, we can capture a video stream from the canvas and provide that to the vonage API: